AwAReUU/OpenAwARe/README.md

 [.ipa download](https://drive.google.com/drive/folders/1aV8CHId6o2akGBzoNdb2TW_KOTW-XYop?usp=drive_link)

 ### Unity <a name="setupUnity"></a>
 For development, we use unity editor version 2022.3.13f1.
 We recommend you to use this version too.
-This editor can be downloaded from [unity hub](https://unity.com/download).
+This editor can be downloaded from [Unity Hub](https://unity.com/download).
 These steps can be used to add the project to Unity:

 1. Clone the repository using your favorite git tool.
-2. Open unity hub.
+2. Open Unity Hub.
 3. Press "Add" under the projects tab.
 4. Select the AwARe folder inside the cloned repository.

 To run the application in the Unity editor, make sure that the appscenes "Home", "ARSupport" and "GeneralSupport" are active in the hierarchy.
+These scenes are located [here](/AwARe/Assets/FirstParty/Application/Scenes).

 ### Server <a name="setupServer"></a>
 For developing and testing we run the server locally.
 We also have access to a remote server from the UU, which runs on Ubuntu.
 On the remote server we have installed the main branch of our Github repository.
 Connecting to the server and running commands is done via SSH.
 On Windows we use the PuTTY SSH client.
 On mac we use the built in ssh commands.
 To upload/download files to/from the server we use the SSH File Transfer Protocol (the “sftp” command) and FileZilla.